 *Applicants who were not selected must wait one year from date of application before reapplying with this department.

 Reserve Officers must meet the same qualifications and pass the same testing as regular officers.
 Those wishing to seek employment as a Reserve Officer are asked to contact Lt.
-Steve Perez prior to submitting an application.
+Lackey prior to submitting an application.